micmejia/bible-dump/NKJV/Jonah/Jonah 4.md

 So Jonah went out of the city and sat on the east side of the city.
 There he made himself a shelter and sat under it in the shade, till he might see what would become of the city.

 ###### 6
-And the Lord God prepared a [^a]plant and made it come up over Jonah, that it might be shade for his head to deliver him from his misery.
-So Jonah [^b]was very grateful for the plant.
+And the Lord God prepared a plant and made it come up over Jonah, that it might be shade for his head to deliver him from his misery.
+So Jonah was very grateful for the plant.

 ###### 7
 But as morning dawned the next day God prepared a worm, and it _so_ damaged the plant that it withered.